0penAGI/Holographic-AI-Liana/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.
 About
 Developed by 0penAGI.
 For more information, contact us via GitHub Issues.
 © 2025 0penAGI.
 Built with ❤️ for the future of AI.
-### Key Updates and Notes:
-1. **Improved Structure**: Organized sections for clarity (Features, Installation, Usage, etc.).
-2. **Incorporated SVG Details**: Referenced the W3C SVG namespace and linked to the official specification, as per the provided document.
-3. **Reflected Code Features**: Highlighted the chat interface, context menu, and special commands from the provided HTML/JavaScript code.
-4. **Future Plans**: Added a section for extensibility, mentioning GitHub agent integration as noted in the original README.
-5. **Professional Tone**: Maintained a balance between technical accuracy and accessibility.
-6. **Placeholder for Demo URL**: Included a placeholder for the live demo URL, as the original README suggested updating it.
-7. **License and Attribution**: Included a license section (assumed MIT, as it’s common for open-source projects; update if a specific license is provided) and credited 0penAGI.

-If you need specific changes (e.g., a different license, additional features, or a specific logo path), please let me know!
-You can also confirm if you’d like me to generate any SVG visualizations or charts to complement the README.